raspberrypilearning/boat-race/en/step_7.md

 --- task ---

-That's it!
 Test out your game and see how quickly you can get the boat to the island!

  ![screenshot](images/boat-variable-test.png)